Voices of Bolsover: A musical journey from past to future

 Partners, performers and venues

-Partners: Bolsover District Council, Doe Lea Centre, Glapwell Centre, Bramley Vale Primary School, Cultural Corridor, Music in The Round, New Houghton Community Hub, New Houghton Community Centre.
+Community Partners: Bolsover District Council - Cultural Corridor, Doe Lea Centre, Glapwell Centre, Bramley Vale Primary School, Palterton Primary School, Duckmanton Primary School, Ladies of Letters, New Houghton Community Hub, New Houghton Community Centre.

-Performers: Consone Quartet, Bridge Ensemble, Andy J Smith (Music Leader), Elinor Moran (Workshop Leader and Animateur), Naomi Atherton (Music Leader).
+Creative Partners & Musicians/performers: Music in the Round with Consone Quartet, Bridge Ensemble & Bailey Quartet, Andy J Smith (Music Leader), Elinor Moran (Workshop Leader and Animateur), Naomi Atherton (Music Leader), Lyn Ludditt (Poet and writer).

-Venues: Doe Lea Centre, Bramley Vale School, Glapwell Centre, New Houghton Community Hub, New Houghton Community Centre.
+Venues: Doe Lea Centre, Bramley Vale School, Glapwell Centre, New Houghton Community Hub, New Houghton Community Centre, Palterton Primary School, Duckmanton Primary School.